heshenghuan/LSTM-CRF/README.md

 ## Embeddings

-This program supports word/char embeddings input.
-When running this program, you should give a embedding file(word2vec standard output format) by specific argument.
+This program supports pretrained embeddings input.
+When running this program, you should give a embedding text file(word2vec tool standard output format) by specific argument.

-1. **char-embeddings**

-   Embeddings learnt from each character in a large unlabled text.

-2. **char-postion embeddings**

-   Character embeddings cannot distinguish between uses of the same character in different contexts, whereas word embeddings fail to make use of characters or character *n-gram*s that are part of many words.

-   **'char-postion embeddings'** is a compromise to use character embeddings that are sensitive to the character's position in the word.

-All of those embeddings are trained on a large corpus of Weibo messages.

 ## Usage